Finding an expert in any field is a challenge.

 - A person’s communication style is a reflection of the person – just by exchanging a few emails with open-ended questions you can easily assess a person

-- Hiring a freelancer who is not a freelancer full-time usually never works due to the requirements of his/her regular employment
+- Hiring a freelancer who is not a freelancer full-time usually never works due to the requirements of his/her regular employment and you usually end up begging up for her time

 - Ask about his/her development setup – what tools he/she uses and what development processes are in place.